-Situating an incident in the context of domestic violence or intimate partner violence (IPV) is crucial in illustrating such violence as a social problem and not a private problem.
+Situating an incident in the context of relationship abuse or intimate partner violence (IPV) is crucial in illustrating such violence as a social problem and not a private problem.

-Refer to a domestic violence-related homicide as an act of domestic violence instead of calling it a homicide or murder.
+Refer to a relationship abuse-related homicide as an act of intimate partner violence instead of calling it a homicide or murder.

 Ex.
-“In an act of domestic violence, John Smith killed his wife” instead of “John Smith killed his wife.”
+“In an act of intimate partner violence, John Smith killed his wife” instead of “John Smith killed his wife.”

 Ex.
-Local: “the incident marks the fifth domestic violence call Palo Alto police have responded to this month.”
+Local: “the incident marks the fifth relationship abuse call Palo Alto police have responded to this month.”

 Ex.
 State: “In 2008, there were 113 domestic violence homicides in California, according to the California Department of Justice’s Criminal Justice Statistics Center.”

 Ex.
-National: “According to the U.S. Department of Justice, one in four women will experience domestic violence or rape perpetrated by an intimate partner.”
+National: “According to the U.S. Department of Justice, men will rape or commit intimate partner violence against one in four women.”

 Promote awareness of the issue as well as options for those needing assistance

-Provide the number of a local relationship abuse and sexual assault hotline or domestic violence shelter for those who need assistance or who want to help a friend
+Provide the number of a local relationship abuse and/or sexual violence hotline or shelter for those who need assistance or who want to help a friend

-Provide a link to a relationship abuse and sexual assault prevention agency for those who want to learn more
+Provide a link to a relationship abuse and sexual violence prevention agency for those who want to learn more

-Create and maintain a list of resources that can be accessed in the newsroom or on newsroom servers with phone numbers and media contacts at local relationship abuse and sexual assault prevention agencies
+Create and maintain a list of resources that can be accessed in the newsroom or on newsroom servers with phone numbers and media contacts at local relationship abuse and sexual violence prevention agencies

 Ex.
-Instead of “the victim was attacked by her husband,” write “the victim’s husband attacked her”
+Instead of “the victim was attacked by their partner,” write “the victim’s partner attacked them”

 Exercise discretion in using terms such as “allegedly”

-Law enforcement and legal representatives rely on “allegedly” as a means of preserving impartiality; however, the term is overused in the media and often unnecessarily obfuscates the reality of an incidence of relationship/sexual violence.
+Law enforcement and legal representatives rely on “allegedly” as a means of preserving impartiality; however, the term is overused in the media and often unnecessarily obfuscates the reality of an incidence of relationship abuse or sexual violence.

 Ex.
-Instead of “the victim was allegedly attacked by her husband,” write “the victim told police her husband attacked her”
+Instead of “the victim was allegedly attacked by her partner,” write “the victim told police her partner attacked her”

 Leave superfluous descriptions of the victim(s) and their behaviors out of the story